bcheidemann/riptree2/README.md

 output of the Unix tree command.
 For example, riptree2 automatically respects ignore files.
 For maximum backward compatibility, use the `--compat` flag, which disables all quality of life improvements.

+# Features

+## Nerd Font icons

+By default, riptree2 shows Nerd Font icons for each file type.
+If you don't have a Nerd Font installed, or prefer not to show icons, you can disable this feature with the `--no-icons` option.

 # Rust API